 In reality, people with mental illness look like the rest of society, because they are part of the rest of society—our neighbors, our family members, and ourselves.

-Words, too, are used in the media and in common conversations in offhanded ways that are misleading and reinforce stereotypes and misinformation.
+Words, too, are used in the media and common conversations in offhanded ways that are misleading and reinforce stereotypes and misinformation.

 Or you might say, maybe when you’ve been dealing with the cable company or something, “They’re driving me insane!”
-No, they’re not, and insanity (or the more proper medical term, psychosis), is a very real, very serious mental health condition.
+No, they’re not, and insanity (or the more proper medical term, psychosis), is a very real, serious mental health condition.